13th (Service) Battalion, Royal Fusiliers: Somme

+Soldiers from the 13th (Service) Battalion, Royal Fusiliers, rest after their attack on La Boisselle on the Somme, 7 July 1916.
+Several display German helmets and bayonets captured as trophies.

 By June 1916 13th RF had been in France almost a year and had still not participated in any major action, but the BEF was now preparing for that summer's 'Big Push' (the Battle of the Somme).
 The artillery bombardment began on 23 June and the assault was launched on 1 July.
 Initially, 37th Division was not involved.
 Then 111th Brigade was attached to 34th Division from 7 July as a temporary replacement for a brigade that had been shattered on the First day on the Somme.
 The fresh troops were immediately rushed to the front.
 At 02.00 on 7 July 13 RF was assembled in the old German front line in front of La Boisselle ready to attack between Ovillers and Contalmaison.
 It was warned not to attack until ordered to do so by brigade HQ, or until the flanking attacks were well ahead.
 By 08.25 the battalion had lost touch with brigade HQ, but the flanks had advanced so Maj Ardagh led off with Nos 1 and 2 Companies, with bombing sections covering the flanks.
 Due east of La Boisselle some resistance was encountered that held up No 2 Company, and by the time this was overcome the right flank had lost touch with the neighbouring brigade.
 Nevertheless, the battalion gained nearly 1000 yd, occupying with little opposition its objective, a German trench running into the north end of Ovillers.
 During consolidation of this line some casualties were suffered from German artillery fire.
 Next day the battalion was ordered to push on to the next line.
 Captain Nelson took Nos 3 and 4 Companies on to this objective, stretching from the main Albert road to about 700 yd west of Contalmaison.
 A small party pushed on ahead and suffered severely, but in two days the battalion had pushed the line forward materially, captured a battery of field artillery, several machine guns and nearly 200 prisoners for casualties that were moderate by the standards of the Somme: 1 officer and 20 other ranks (ORs) killed, 4 officers and 127 ORs wounded, and 13 missing.